Boussau/boussau.github.io/home/tutorials.md

 levels:
 - General information
 - Tutorials for M2 students in Lyon
-- Tutorials for L3 students in Lyon
+- Tutorials for M1 students at ENS Lyon
 - Tutorial on dating with relative constraints
 levels_id:
 - tutorial_structure
 - M2_Tutorials
-- L3_Tutorials
+- M1_Tutorials

 ---